stellar/stellar-protocol/ecosystem/sep-TBD.md

 #### Ensuring NFT immutability
 If you plan never to increase the supply or modify your NFT, it is best practice to "commit" to this by locking the issuing account.
 Freezing the account representing your NFT is key to providing immutability for the above steps:

-  1. It prevents the account from issuing additional units of the good.
+  1. It prevents the account from issuing additional units of the NFT.
   2. It prevents data entries from being modified.
   3. It prevents the [`AccountMerge`](https://developers.stellar.org/docs/start/list-of-operations/#account-merge) operation so the issuing account persists.
   4. It prevents revocation of ownership (the "Authorization Immutable" flag could also be used, but it would not prevent the other points above on its own).